LRDesign/NinjaScript/README.markdown

 souls who don't have Javascript enabled or available.
 NinjaScript makes it reasonable to build a site that degrades gracefully.

+## Important Note!

+In the current version (NinjaScript 0.8.x), NinjaScript depends on jQuery 1.4.2.
+It **WILL NOT WORK**  with any version of jQuery >= 1.4.3 at least not in DOM level 2/3 compliant browsers, including Firefox and Chrome.
+We will be fixing this in the next major release.
+For now, use jQuery 1.4.2.

 ## Why is NinjaScript useful?
 Why do I care?

 We take the awesomeness of CSS for granted.
 In CSS, when you apply a style to